Capstone Wealth Management Group LLC Sells 1,278 Shares of Invesco S&P 500 Low Volatility ETF (NYSEARCA:SPLV)

-Capstone Wealth Management Group LLC lessened its stake in shares of Invesco S&P 500 Low Volatility ETF (NYSEARCA:SPLV – Free Report) by 20.8% in the 2nd quarter, according to the company in its most recent 13F filing with the SEC.
-The institutional investor owned 4,874 shares of the company’s stock after selling 1,278 shares during the quarter.
-Capstone Wealth Management Group LLC’s holdings in Invesco S&P 500 Low Volatility ETF were worth $306,000 as of its most recent filing with the SEC.
+Capstone Wealth Management Group LLC decreased its position in Invesco S&P 500 Low Volatility ETF (NYSEARCA:SPLV – Free Report) by 20.8% during the second quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 4,874 shares of the company’s stock after selling 1,278 shares during the quarter.
+Capstone Wealth Management Group LLC’s holdings in Invesco S&P 500 Low Volatility ETF were worth $306,000 as of its most recent SEC filing.

-A number of other hedge funds have also made changes to their positions in SPLV.
-Freedom Wealth Alliance LLC acquired a new position in Invesco S&P 500 Low Volatility ETF during the fourth quarter valued at approximately $27,000.
-Ronald Blue Trust Inc. acquired a new position in Invesco S&P 500 Low Volatility ETF in the 2nd quarter valued at $31,000.
-Fiduciary Alliance LLC bought a new position in Invesco S&P 500 Low Volatility ETF in the 2nd quarter worth $35,000.
-Lakewood Asset Management LLC bought a new position in Invesco S&P 500 Low Volatility ETF in the 4th quarter worth $38,000.
-Finally, Assetmark Inc. lifted its position in Invesco S&P 500 Low Volatility ETF by 852.2% during the 1st quarter.
-Assetmark Inc. now owns 638 shares of the company’s stock worth $40,000 after acquiring an additional 571 shares during the last quarter.
+A number of other institutional investors also recently modified their holdings of SPLV.
+Cetera Advisor Networks LLC raised its holdings in Invesco S&P 500 Low Volatility ETF by 8.6% in the 4th quarter.
+Cetera Advisor Networks LLC now owns 194,722 shares of the company’s stock worth $12,443,000 after acquiring an additional 15,467 shares during the period.
+Ignite Planners LLC lifted its position in shares of Invesco S&P 500 Low Volatility ETF by 87.5% during the 2nd quarter.
+Ignite Planners LLC now owns 9,726 shares of the company’s stock worth $605,000 after purchasing an additional 4,539 shares during the last quarter.
+Accurate Wealth Management LLC acquired a new position in shares of Invesco S&P 500 Low Volatility ETF during the 2nd quarter worth about $512,000.
+AdvisorNet Financial Inc grew its holdings in Invesco S&P 500 Low Volatility ETF by 71.6% in the 1st quarter.
+AdvisorNet Financial Inc now owns 1,270 shares of the company’s stock valued at $79,000 after buying an additional 530 shares during the last quarter.
+Finally, Cetera Advisors LLC increased its position in Invesco S&P 500 Low Volatility ETF by 2.0% in the 4th quarter.
+Cetera Advisors LLC now owns 80,333 shares of the company’s stock worth $5,133,000 after buying an additional 1,554 shares during the period.

 Invesco S&P 500 Low Volatility ETF Profile